 The consensus among the benchmarkers is clear: the RX 6700 XT is simply the better card.
 The RTX 3060 Ti has a comparable performance and tightens the gap even further at 1440p, but, overall, the 6700 XT will simply give you more FPS.

-However, one of the most important questions here is the price.
-The RTX 3060 Ti is considerably cheaper at $399, while the RX 6700 XT comes at a $479 price point.
+However, one of the most significant questions here is the price.
+The RTX 3060 Ti is considerably less expensive at $399, while the RX 6700 XT comes at a $479 price point.
 This leads to our next question: which card has the better value?

 It is questionable whether or not these cards should even be compared, but, at this point, they are the best mid-range cards from each manufacturer.